PGCE History

 Teachers are responsible for planning, teaching and assessment.
 So:

-- PLANNING What content is specified for teaching in the current National Curriculum (2014)?
-What disciplinary concepts and skills does it also specify?
-Are the latter similar to those specified for teaching at GCSE?
+- What content is specified for teaching in the current National Curriculum (2014)?
+What disciplinary concepts does it also specify?
+How does is prepare pupils for the GCSE syllabi that follow?

 - TEACHING.
 How can we teach history most effectively?
 How do we ensure that all pupils are able to engage with the subject and are challenged by it?